Avdo Sumbul: Biography

 Sumbul and his family that included his sister, for certain period of time lived in the Sarajevo suburb known as Kovači.

 Sumbul was one of the founders of Muslim Sokol movement in Sarajevo.
 He was member of Young Bosnia.
 In 1912, after the death of Osman Đikić, the editing of Gajret was entrusted to Avdo Sumbul.
 In 1914 he was one of the editors of the magazine Vakat, published in Sarajevo.

 Vladimir Ćorović emphasize that government of Austria-Hungary perceived and treated Muslims who self-declared themselves as Serbs as enemies of the interest of their state and organized their systematic persecution.
 Because of his anti-Austrian and pro-Serbian activities, Sumbul was interned to concentration camp in Arad. where he soon died.

 Legacy

 Sumbul's remains were transferred to Sarajevo where his grave is today, in the courtyard of Ali Pasha Mosque.
-In 1934, based on the order of Yugoslav king Alexander I of Yugoslavia, a turbe mausoleum was built in honor of Avdo Sumbul and Behdžed Mutavelić.
+In 1934, based on the order of Yugoslav king Alexander I of Yugoslavia, a turbe mausoleum was built in honor of Avdo Sumbul and Behdžed Mutevelić.
 This mausoleums are part of symbolic unity with Chapel of Vidovdan's martyrs on Koševo Christian Orthodox cemetery.

 A street in Sarajevo bears Sumbul's name in his honor.